 On this page you can find information about our projects.
-As a researching school, we have projects within nursery which we work on with the children as part of our enquiry-based curriculum.
-We also work on our Erasmus+ projects with other schools in the UK and across Europe.
+As a researching school, the projects that we work on within nursery with the children are at the heart of our curriculum.
+We also work on our school development projects with other schools in the UK internationally.
 Get in touch if you would like to know more about a particular project.

 Making the parts whole

-This three year project involves schools in the UK, Romania, Spain and Sweden as we work together to research transdisciplinary learning.
-We are aiming to find out about how to create contexts for this type of learning, the benefits for children and educators and what type of “assessment” might be commensurate with the values of this approach.
+This three year project involved schools in the UK, Romania, Spain and Sweden as we work together to research transdisciplinary learning.
+We have developed methodologies for analysing of this type of learning, with resulting benefits for children and educators and evaluation strategies commensurate with the values of this approach.

 We believe that long term projects constructed between the children and adults in the setting allow the best possible opportunity for children to develop their critical and creative thinking skills, build empathetic relationships and consider themselves to be life long learners.
-To see children’s enquiry based projects from previous years please see the “Learning and Teaching” page on our website.
+To see children’s research based projects from previous years please see the “Learning and Teaching” and “Staff and Governors” pages on our website.
 You can find out about current projects on our Facebook page and from the documentation within nursery.

 We Think Everywhere